 For over 20 years I have worked as an Archaeologist & Cultural Resources Consultant throughout the 4 Corners region (Arizona, Utah, Colorado, New Mexico).
 I conduct site mapping, condition assessments, site stabilization, pedestrian survey and technical report writing.
 In addition I also provide an Indigenous perspective for various projects, exhibits and programs.

-Another aspect of my work is as an Outdoor Guide, leading day hikes, tours and multi-day backpacking and river trips for various companies and organizations throughout the 4 Corners, including the San Juan and Colorado Rivers.
+I also work as an Outdoor Guide, leading day hikes, tours and multi-day backpacking and river trips for various companies and organizations throughout the 4 Corners, including the San Juan and Colorado Rivers.

 I have both my Bachelor’s and Master’s degrees in Anthropology & Archaeology from Northern Arizona University in Flagstaff, AZ.
-My professional experience includes working for the National Park Service, The Hopi Tribe, The Museum of Northern Arizona, and Archaeology Southwest, among others.
+My professional experience includes working for the National Park Service, The Hopi Tribe, The Museum of Northern Arizona, and Archaeology Southwest.

 Whether it is in the office, classroom or backcountry, I seek to provide an increased understanding of the longevity and cultural connections that Hopi People have to the landscapes of the American Southwest.
 Combining my academic training and cultural background, I strive to achieve this understanding through Archaeological Fieldwork, Creative Writing, Public Presentations and Outdoor Education & Recreation.

-If you have any questions about my work or availability, I can be reached via the “Comments” section or email at:
+If you have any questions about my fieldwork or jewelry, feel free to send me an email at:

 Thanks for stopping by and dont forget to follow so you dont miss any new posts!